spiegel21/graph_transformer_collapse/README.md

 ## Experiments

+Experiments on SBMs are contained in the root directory.
 As written in the original repository:

 We employ a config based design to run and hash the experiments.
 The `configs` folder contains the `final` folder to maintain the set of experiments that have been presented in the paper.
 The `experimental` folder is a placeholder for new contributions.
 A config file is a JSON formatted file which is passed to the python script for parsing.
 The config determines the runtime parameters of the experiment and is hashed for uniqueness.